open-cluster-management-io/policy-collection/community/README.md

 [Policy to create a CronJob installing oc-client](./CM-Configuration-Management/policy-oc-client-cronjob.yaml) | Use this policy to execute custom commands using oc-client | There are several examples where you might need to setup custom commands.
 [Scan your cluster with the OpenShift Moderate security profile](./CM-Configuration-Management/policy-compliance-operator-moderate-scan.yaml) | This example creates a `ScanSettingBinding` that the Compliance Operator uses to scan the cluster for compliance with the OpenShift FedRAMP Moderate benchmark. | The Compliance Operator can only scan OpenShift nodes.
 For more details, visit: [Understanding the Compliance Operator](https://docs.openshift.com/container-platform/4.8/security/compliance_operator/compliance-operator-understanding.html).
 [Policy to customize OpenShift OAuth tokens](./CM-Configuration-Management/policy-oauth-config.yaml) | Use this policy to configure the OpenShift tokens to expire after a set period of inactivity. | For more information on configuring the OAuth clients, see the OpenShift documentation: [Configurating the internal oauth Server](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.7/html-single/authentication_and_authorization/index#configuring-internal-oauth)
+[Policy to install IDP operator](./CM-Configuration-Management/policy-idp-operator.yaml) | Use this policy to install Identity configuration management operator. | For more information on this operator, see the IDP documentation: [Identity configuration management for Kubernetes](https://identitatem.github.io/idp-mgmt-docs/)
+[Policy to configure Github identity provider in IDP ](./CM-Configuration-Management/policy-idp-sample-github.yaml) | Use this policy to apply Github OAuth to managed clusters through IDP . | For more information on this operator, see the IDP documentation: [Identity configuration management for Kubernetes](https://identitatem.github.io/idp-mgmt-docs/)

 ### Contingency Planning